Lady Katherine Grey: Imprisonment

-Katherine, Lady Hertford, concealed the marriage from everyone for months, even after she became pregnant; in her eighth month of pregnancy and on progress with the royal court to Ipswich, she decided to ask someone to plead for her with the Queen.
+Katherine concealed the marriage from everyone for months, even after she became pregnant; in her eighth month of pregnancy and on progress with the royal court to Ipswich, she decided to ask someone to plead for her with the Queen.
 She first confided in Bess of Hardwick, who refused to listen to Katherine and berated her for implicating her.
 Katherine then went to her late sister's brother-in-law, Robert Dudley.
 Visiting his bedroom in the middle of the night, she explained her dilemma.
 As Dudley's room adjoined the Queen's chambers, he was afraid they might be overheard or that he might be caught with a visibly pregnant woman at his bedside, and tried to get rid of Katherine as soon as he could.
 The next day he told Elizabeth everything he knew regarding Katherine and her pregnancy.

-Queen Elizabeth was infuriated that her cousin had married without her knowledge or consent.
-The marriage also upset Anglo-Scottish diplomacy, as the possibility of a union between Lady Katherine and the Earl of Arran, a young and unstable nobleman with a strong claim to the Scottish throne, had thereby been removed as an option.
-The Queen also disapproved of her choice of husband and, still unmarried, also feared that Katherine's ability to bear male offspring could possibly facilitate a rebellion in support of Katherine as queen.
+Elizabeth was infuriated that her cousin had married without her knowledge or consent.
+The marriage also upset Anglo-Scottish diplomacy, as the possibility of a union between Katherine and the Earl of Arran, a young and unstable nobleman with a strong claim to the Scottish throne, had thereby been removed as an option.
+Elizabeth also disapproved of her choice of husband and, still unmarried, also feared that Katherine's ability to bear male offspring could possibly facilitate a rebellion in support of Katherine as queen.
 To Katherine's misfortune, her claim to the throne was at the time argued by a book written by John Hales.

-Queen Elizabeth imprisoned Lady Katherine in the Tower of London, where Edward Seymour (Lord Hertford) was sent to join her on his return to England.
+Elizabeth imprisoned Katherine in the Tower of London, where Edward Seymour was sent to join her on his return to England.
 Bess of Hardwick was also imprisoned, as Elizabeth had become convinced (not without reason) that the marriage was part of a wider conspiracy against the Crown.
 Sir Edward Warner, Lieutenant of The Tower, permitted secret visits between Katherine and Edward.
 Warner reported that the furnishings of Katherine's room, which were provided from the Royal Wardrobe in the Tower, had been damaged by her pet monkey and dogs.
 While imprisoned in the Tower, Katherine gave birth to two sons: